What is the key focus of your program?

 How long do students attend and what credits/credentials do they earn?

-Individuals who attend ADVANCE do not receive a degree or certificate.
+Individuals who attend The Young Adult Program do not receive a degree or certificate.
 They receive coaching and gain experiences that lead to independent behaviors.
 While we do support students who wish to pursue college degrees or vocational certificates, our program is a whole person approach to independent living.

 What types of skills and knowledge are covered in your program?